gast777/Zendure-zenSDK-proxy/README.md

 ![Preview](images/HA-gielz-ip-port.png)

-NB: als in de blokken "API Proxy In" staat "The url will be relative to /endpoint", dan vul hier in <IP_adres>:<poort>/endpoint
+Als in de blokken "API Proxy In" staat "The url will be relative to /endpoint", dan vul hier in <IP_adres>:<poort>/endpoint

 ![Preview](images/HA-gielz-ip-port-endpoint.png)